bencarneiro/bencarneiro/README.md

 Always eager to learn new technologies.

 Looking for work!
-I'd love to be on your team, working on interesting stuff.
+I'd love to be on your team, making an impact on real-world issues.

 # Projects